MikeBeloborodov/VanillaWowApi/README.md

 - **PLAYER_LEAVE_COMBAT**</br>
     Fired when the player leaves combat through death, defeat of opponents, or an ability.
 Does not fire if a player flees from combat on foot.

+- **UPDATE_CHAT_COLOR**</br>
+    Fired when the chat colour needs to be updated.
+Refer to ChangeChatColor for details on the parameters.
+    - arg1 - chatType (CHANNEL9 etc.)
+    - arg2 - r
+    - arg3 - g
+    - arg4 - b

+- **ADDON_LOADED**</br>
+    Fires after an AddOn has been loaded.
+    - arg1 - addOnName ("MyAwesomeAddon")

+- **VARIABLES_LOADED**</br>
+    Fired in response to the CVars, Keybindings and other associated "Blizzard" variables being loaded.

+- **UPDATE_BINDINGS**</br>
+    Fired when the keybindings are changed.
+Fired after completion of LoadBindings, SaveBindings, and SetBinding (and its derivatives).

+- **UPDATE_MACROS**</br>
+    Called after applying or cancelling changes to a macro's content, name and/or icon.

+- **UPDATE_CHAT_WINDOWS**</br>
+    Fired on load when chat settings are available for chat windows.

+- **DISPLAY_SIZE_CHANGED**</br>

+- **PLAYER_LOGIN**</br>
+    Triggered immediately before PLAYER_ENTERING_WORLD on login and UI Reload, but NOT when entering/leaving instances.

+- **PLAYER_ENTERING_WORLD**</br>
+    Fires when the player logs in, /reloads the UI or zones between map instances.
+Basically whenever the loading screen appears.

+- **MINIMAP_UPDATE_ZOOM**</br>
+    Fired when the minimap scaling factor is changed.
+This happens, generally, whenever the player moves indoors from outside, or vice versa.
+To test the player's location, compare the minimapZoom and minimapInsideZoom CVars with the current minimap zoom level (see Minimap:GetZoom).

+- **UPDATE_BONUS_ACTIONBAR**</br>

+- **UPDATE_INVENTORY_ALERTS**</br>
+    Fires whenever an item's durability status becomes yellow (low) or red (broken).
+Signals that the durability frame needs to be updated.
+May also fire on any durability status change, even if that change doesn't require an update to the durability frame.

+- **PLAYER_AURAS_CHANGED**</br>
+    Called when a buff or debuff is either applied to a unit or is removed from the player.
+(Further details to follow, study needed).</br>
+    Also fired when you start eating and/or drinking (which really is only a buff being applied like any other).</br>
+    This event is also called when a Druid changes form (or prowl state). arg1 - arg9 are all nil in this case.
+These args are probably nil for other classes as well.
+Also, this event is called multiple times per form change.

 ## Widgets

 ## API